LUXMAN vintage audio

 If you keep the crowbar pcb in the amps circuit, leave the low filter in the amp.

-You may change the low-cut switch in a "subsonic" switch when you play traditional records, using the phono input.
+You may change the low-cut filter switch into a "subsonic" switch, it will be very helpful when you play vinyl records, using the phono input.

 This amp-section should be updated for better current and temp. stability in the power-amp ^